ferrous-systems/rust-exercises/exercise-book/src/simple_db.md

 The Step-by-Step-Solution contains steps 4a-e that explain a possible way to handle the cases in detail.

+### Optional Tasks:

-- ✅ Run `clippy` on your codebase.
+- Run `clippy` on your codebase.
-- ✅ Run `rustfmt` on your codebase.
+- Run `rustfmt` on your codebase.

+If you need it, we have provided [solutions](../../exercise-solutions/simple_db/) for every step for this exercise.

 ### Protocol Specification